lucia-auth/lucia/documentation/collection/integration/astro/start-here/quick-start.md

 The same page will also handle form submissions.

 We’ll use the key created in the previous section to reference the user and authenticate them by validating the password.
-As such, "username" will be the provider id and the username will be the provider user id for `validateKeyPassword()`, which will return the key's user if the password is valid.
+As such, "username" will be the provider id and the username will be the provider user id for `useKey()`, which will return the key's user if the password is valid.
 Create a new session if the password is valid.

 ```astro
 ---